spex-lang/spex/README.md

   - JSON response decoding and type issues;
   - Non-reachable APIs.

+(We'll look at examples of how exactly this gets reported in the next section on features.)

 In the future we'd like to derive more useful functionality from specifications, including: